 Sharing drug injection equipment and having impaired judgment from drug use increases the risk of contracting infectious diseases such as HIV and hepatitis.

-One of the most common complications you may face is a relapse after treatment.
+One of the most common complications you may face is a relapse after treatment for heroin addiction.
 Addiction is a complex condition, and recovery often includes setbacks.
 Rates of relapse are between 40- to 60%.
 This is similar to relapse rates with other chronic diseases like asthma, hypertension, and Type 1 Diabetes.

 People relapse for many reasons, but the major one is the person’s belief that he has gotten control of his addiction and wants to test it out.
 Other reasons include: